gdbecker/WebDevelopmentProjects/UdemyFrontend50Projects/10_DadJokes/README.md

 ## 10_ Dad Jokes

-Generate a new dad joke at button click, fetched from a third party API.
+Generate a new dad joke at button click, fetched from a third party API

 ## [Live Demo: Dad Jokes](https://10-dad-jokes-gdbecker.replit.app/)